nikkijuk/lifegoals/README.md

 ```

 NOTE: If there is persistent state which needs to be filled in state management
-and changes routing rules this logic will become later more complicated.
+and changes routing rules this logic will become later more complicated
+or test will need to do setup before building app.

 NOTE: Might not work with deep linking currently.
 Not tested as web is not primary target.